yourlocaljosh/quicktrain/README.md

 # quicktrain
 A personalized fitness routine generator that creates comprehensive workout plans based on your biometrics and goals.

-## feature list
-- Personalized fitness routines based on individual
-- Encyclopedia featuring our favorite exercises for EVERY muscle group
-- Sleek :p
+The website also features a guide on exercises to target EVERY muscle group.

 A project made by Josh with React, Motion, Tailwind CSS, Vite